All know the Way, but few actually walk it. ~ Bodhidharma

 “I have always defended those whose human rights have been attacked, but what people want is not defence but condemnation.
 I am not condemning because I have not found that condemnation brings good results.
 I want to achieve national reconciliation.”

-- Author Ayesha Siddiqa posted two full articles (first and second) in the Pakistani Express Tribune about the history of this conflict, and agrees that this has nothing to do with religion.
+- Pakistani Author Ayesha Siddiqa posted two full articles (first and second) in the Pakistani Express Tribune about the history of this conflict, and agrees that this has nothing to do with religion.
+I highly recommend you read them by clicking those links.

 - In Afghanistan of 2012, a woman was murdered for “adultery” by the Taliban and cheered by men watching.
 This has nothing to do with Islam, and was murder and pure violence.
 Even the villagers were upset as well that the fundamentalist “religious” Taliban did this violence.
 Despite the Taliban’s stance as defenders of Islam, they are nothing of the sort.
-Just like we should not accept the Taliban as true Muslims living the life of Islam, we should not accept those of any other religion who incite violence either.
+Just like we should not accept the Taliban as true Muslims living the life of Islam, we should not accept those in Burma as Buddhists if they are not following the teachings of the Buddha if they are violent.

 This is the stance we need to take with what is happening in Burma.
 The violence has nothing to do with Buddhism or Islam, but is actually the anger, tension, fear, suspicion, and hate that all humans have inside them.
 The Buddha would never condone such violence.